 Compliance and Penalties

-Stricter compliance measures are expected with the introduction of Ministerial Decision No. 262.
-Businesses failing to adhere to the new provisions may face penalties and fines.
-It is crucial for businesses to stay informed, seek professional advice, and implement robust compliance measures to avoid any legal repercussions.
+With the introduction of Ministerial Decision No. 262, stricter compliance measures are expected.
+Consequently, businesses failing to adhere to the new provisions may face penalties and fines.
+Therefore, businesses must stay informed, seek professional advice, and, in addition, enforce strong compliance so as to prevent legal issues.

 KLOUDAC Accounting Firm Dubai, UAE